Managing fluids for ESRD patients is critical to outcomes, treatment tolerance, and cardiovascular health.

 A patient's estimated dry weight (EDW) should be routinely evaluated based on their dialysis outcomes, fluid gains between treatment, and tolerance both during and between dialysis treatments.
-Dietary restrictions, especially fluid and sodium intake, should be routinely reviewed with patients to ensure understanding and identify any symptoms identified as related to fluid imbalance.
-EDW should be reassessed by clinical staff as often as is necessary to meet the patient's needs and desired outcomes with as little complications as possible.
-Medications such as pain medications, or non-steroidal anti-inflammatories that can interfere with fluid removal should be evaluated as well to determine possible side-effects that may influence fluid removal goals.
-These goals are evaluated during state survey and certification review under management of volume status, as can be seen here on the measures assessment (MAT).
+Dietary restrictions, especially fluid and sodium intake, should be routinely reviewed with patients to ensure understanding and to identify any symptoms related to fluid imbalance.
+EDW should be reassessed by clinical staff as necessary to meet the patient's needs and desired outcomes with as little complications as possible.
+Medications such as pain medications or non-steroidal anti-inflammatories that can interfere with fluid removal should be evaluated as well to determine possible side effects that may influence fluid removal goals.
+These goals are evaluated during state survey and certification review under management of volume status, as can be seen on the Measures Assessment Tool (MAT).